nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 The following profiled <span class="stu3">STU3</span> FHIR&reg; resources are used in this capability pack:

-### Cross care setting identifier
+### Business identifiers for resources

-It is intended that this will be a unique ID that will be persisted to help consuming systems distinguish data they have integrated previously to data which is new to them.
-This identifier is still being developed and as such although this may be populated by some suppliers it cannot be relied upon alone to identify resources in the current release.
+Each clinical resource will have a unique business identifier that will be persisted to help consuming systems distinguish data they have integrated previously to data which is new to them.
+These identifiers will be scoped by a supplier specific namespace to ensure uniqueness.

-The cross care setting identifier and how it will work and be used is currently under discussion by a sub group of BIDA.

 ### Clinical ###